e-hengirmen/Huffman-Coding/README.md

 # Huffman_Coding
 A C++ compression program based on Huffman's lossless compression algorithm and its decompressor

-**Compressor and Decompressor have been finished but they are only tested in linux based operating systems.
-Use at your own discretion**
+**Compression and Decompression codes are ready, but they are only tested in Linux based operating systems.
+Use it at your discretion.**

 ## How do I use it?